ramontayag/resque-pagerduty/README.md

 To install from [rubygems][rubygems]:

-    gem install resque_pagerduty
+    $ gem install resque-pagerduty

-To use with bundler, add the following to your Gemfile:
+To use with bundler without adding explicit require statements to your code, add the following to your Gemfile:

-    gem 'resque_pagerduty'
+    gem 'resque-pagerduty', :require => 'resque_pagerduty'

 ## Examples ##